-K. Revenue and income
+L. Revenue and income

 The Union enters into various arrangements where it receives consideration from another party.
-These arrangements include consideration in the form of membership subscriptions, capitation fees, levies, grants, and donations.
+These arrangements include consideration in the form of membership subscriptions, levies, grants, and donations.
 The timing of recognition of these amounts as either revenue or income depends on the rights and obligations in those arrangements.